ThaDeveloper/merkletree/README.md

 # Gift List

+GiftList is an implementation of merkletrees to verify that a given name is part of a list of giftees.

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.

 There are three folders in this repository: